Travel & Tourism

 If you're aged 16 to 18 years old, English and maths will be a key part of your study programme.
 You'll study both subjects at a level which is appropriate to you.
 Good communication and a head for numbers are a real advantage when working with people.

-How much do conference and exhibition managers get paid?
+How much do air travel assistants get paid?

-Conference and exhibition managers/organisers in the Medway and Maidstone areas can expect to earn on average of £13.11 per hour.*
+Air travel assistants in the Medway and Maidstone areas can expect to earn on average of £10.05 per hour.*

 What facilities and trips are available?